 Herman van Harten

-Currently he is predominantly involved in various civil law cases.
+Currently he is Head of the Insolvency Team and involved in various civil law cases.
 Before he became a judge he taught and researched EU law at several universities.
 He holds a Ph.D. from the University of Amsterdam on the Autonomy of national courts in European law (2011).
 He has published widely on issues concerning the law of the internal market, judicial protection in the European legal order, and the effects of EU law before domestic courts.

 The development of EU law is truly one of my legal fascinations.
 Whenever European law comes up in a national law context, the issues that arise are definitively intriguing and sometimes surprising.
 Solving conflicts, disputes and contributing to the realisation of judicial protection in the shared European legal order is my “raison d'être” as a judge.
 Promoting the meeting of minds on European law by organising the FIDE 2020 Congress in the Hague is most rewarding.

 The importance of Europe and European law cannot be underestimated.
 Not 60 years ago, and not today.
 Especially if you look at all the challenges Europe and the world faces, like climate change and digital revolution.
 There is a continuing need for Europe to lead in these areas.
 It’s my believe that a strong Europe that works in community, connection, cooperation and creativity is the best available option to face these challenges.